mariozelaschi/PI-Pwn/README.md

 3. Choose **Custom** setup
 4. Select **PPPoE** for **IP Address Settings**
 5. Enter PPPoE credentials:
-   - **User ID**: `ppp` (or the username you configured during installation)
+   - **User ID**: `ppp` (or the username you configured during PI-Pwn setup)
-   - **Password**: `ppp` (or the password you configured during installation)
+   - **Password**: `ppp` (or the password you configured during PI-Pwn setup)
    - **Note**: If internet access is enabled, these credentials must match those set during PI-Pwn setup
 6. Choose **Automatic** for **DNS Settings**
 7. Choose **Automatic** for **MTU Settings**
 8. Choose **Do Not Use** for **Proxy Server**

-### GoldHEN Setup

-1. Download the latest `goldhen.bin` from the official source: [https://ko-fi.com/sistro](https://ko-fi.com/sistro)
-2. Place the `goldhen.bin` file on the root of a USB drive
-3. Insert the USB drive into your PS4
-4. Run the exploit
-5. GoldHEN will be copied to the console's internal HDD after the first successful load
-6. The USB drive is no longer required for subsequent boots
-7. To update GoldHEN, repeat the process with the new version

-**Note**: Always download GoldHEN from SiSTR0's official Ko-fi page to ensure you have the authentic, latest version.

 ## Usage

-### How It Works
+### How To Jailbreak

-Once everything is configured and the Ethernet cable connects the Pi to the console:
+After configuration, connect the Pi to the PS4 with an Ethernet cable:

+1. Download the latest `goldhen.bin` from the official source: [https://ko-fi.com/sistro](https://ko-fi.com/sistro).
+2. Place `goldhen.bin` on the root of a USB drive formatted as FAT32 or ExFAT.
+3. Insert the USB drive into your PS4.
-1. Power on both the PS4 and Raspberry Pi
+4. Power on both the PS4 and Raspberry Pi.
-2. Wait on the PS4 home screen
+5. Leave the PS4 on the home screen.
-3. The Pi will automatically attempt to exploit the console
+6. The Pi will automatically begin the exploitation process.
-4. The exploit may fail multiple times - this is normal behavior, the Pi will continuously retry until successful
+7. Multiple attempts may be required; this is normal.
+The Pi will keep retrying until successful.
+8. The jailbreak will be successful when the GoldHEN icon replaces the PlayStation Plus icon (first icon at the top left of the screen).
+9. After the first successful load, GoldHEN will be copied to the console's internal HDD.
-5. After successful exploitation, the Pi will shut down (if selected during setup, and unless internet access is enabled)
+10. When the exploit succeeds, the Pi will shut down (if selected during setup, and unless internet access is enabled).

+#### Important Notes

+- The PS4 remains jailbroken until the next shutdown or reboot.
+If enabled in the options, rest mode can be used to keep the PS4 jailbroken while sleeping.
-No user interaction is required - the Pi handles the entire process automatically.
+- No user interaction is required, the Pi manages the entire process automatically.
+- The USB drive is not needed for subsequent boots.
+- To update GoldHEN, place the new version on the USB drive and repeat the jailbreak process; the updated GoldHEN will overwrite the previous version on the PS4 HDD.
+- Always download GoldHEN from SiSTR0's official Ko-fi page to ensure you have the authentic, latest version.

 ### Web Interface